Last updated on June 3rd, 2023 at 02:07 pm

 34. Imitation of Life (1959)

-Being a remake of the 1934 film of the same name based on Fannie Hurt’s novel, Imitation of Life is a 1959 American drama film that depicts the story of two single mothers, one white and one black, who struggle to raise their daughters while pursuing their dreams.
-The film addresses the facts of race, class, and gender, and was noted for its frank depiction of racial tension and social issues.
+The film is a remake of the 1934 based on the novel of the same name and is based on Fannie Hurst’s novel.
+Portraying the story of two single mothers, one white and one black, who struggle to raise their daughters while pursuing their dreams, the 1959 American drama film Imitation of Life addresses themes of race, class, and gender, and was noted for its use of melodrama and its frank depiction of racial tension and social issues.

 35. Ben-Hur (1959)

-Based on Lew Wallace’s novel Ben-Hur: A Tale of the Christ, Ben-Hur is a 1959 American epic historical drama film that follows the story of a Jewish prince from Jerusalem, who is enslaved by the Romans and later becomes a chariot racer.
-The film was a critical and commercial success, winning 11 Academy Awards and considered a classic of cinema and remains one of the greatest epic films of all time.
+Based on the 1880 novel Ben-Hur: A Tale of the Christ by Lew Wallace Ben-Hur 1959 depicts the life of Judah Ben-Hur, a Jewish prince from Jerusalem, who is enslaved by the Romans and later becomes a chariot racer and kills his childhood friend and Roman official.
+The won 11 Academy Awards including Best Picture and Best Actor for Heston and is regarded as one of the greatest epic films of all time.
+Read more.

 36. The Apartment (1960)